TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/netlogonservice.md

 # Netlogon Service is not running

 <!--issueDescription-->
 We have investigated and identified that the Netlogon service is not running on this virtual machine <!--$vmname-->[vmname]<!--/$vmname-->, causing a loss of network connectivity.
-This could happen if the service is disabled accidentally or if the service is crashing or hung.
+This can happen if the service is crashing, hanging, or is accidentally disabled.

 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue please follow the steps in the [Netlogon not starting](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/azure-vm-netlogon-not-starting) troubleshooting guide.
+To resolve this issue, follow the steps in the [Netlogon not starting troubleshooting guide](https://docs.microsoft.com/troubleshoot/azure/virtual-machines/azure-vm-netlogon-not-starting).